How extraordinary people become that way?

-Well, excellence will demands sacrifice and constant efforts which promises a deep personal satisfaction and rewards.
+Well, excellence will demand sacrifice and constant efforts which promises a deep personal satisfaction and rewards.

 Hard works, knowing your strength, personality profiles, and acknowledging gratitude in itself will not take you to your peak performance.

-So, here’s what author Brendon Burchad suggest could improve our performance.
+So, here’s what author Brendon Burchard suggest could improve our performance.

-Self-delusion is destructive since it gives you no added value and its distract you from your full potential.
+Self-delusion is destructive since it gives you no added value and it distracts you from your full potential.

-Ask yourself, what skills and strengths do you need in your armory in order to reach your goals and objectives.
+Ask yourself, what skills and strengths do you need in your armoury in order to reach your goals and objectives.

 Get specific, give your goals a target date.